-Love your backgroundThere's a lot of people that will tell you the best background to use is the one everyone else uses.
+Love your backgroundThere's a lot of people that will tell you the best background to use is the one everyone else uses - the white background.
 I can't see the sense in this- your background is what makes your shop; it showcases your inventory, captures the heart of your target market and helps you accentuate your brand (what they now call 'tell your story').
 Used to be that everyone was keen on the pure white background, though lately I'm seeing a rising trend in a dove grey backdrop.
-Don't fall for it.
+You don't have to live like that!